Erica NewmanPsychodynamic psychotherapist

 Issues often worked with

-I aim to offer affordable counselling and therapy.
+I aim to offer affordable counselling and therapy and have a limited number of reduced fee spaces.
 We would discuss and agree the fee in the first meeting, before any commitment is made to regular sessions.
-As a general guide, fees tend to average between £65 - £85 per session.
-I charge £70 per session for an initial consultation.
+As a general guide, fees tend to average between £75 - £85 per session.
+I charge £75 per session for an initial consultation.

 Training and qualifications